n1kito/42exams/README.md

 # 42exams
-My preparation for 42 exams.
+My preparation for 42 exams